-Acquired Book By: I was selected to be a tour stop on the “Avelynn” virtual book tour through HFVBT: Historical Fiction Virtual Book Tours.
-I received a complimentary ARC copy of the book direct from the publisher St. Martin’s Press, in exchange for an honest review.
+Acquired Books By: I am a regular tour hostess for blog tours via Historical Fiction Virtual Book Tours whereupon I am thankful to have been able to host such a diverse breadth of stories, authors and wonderful guest features since I became a hostess!
+I received a complimentary ARC copy of “The Lost Season of Love & Snow” direct from the publisher St. Martin’s Press in exchange for an honest review.
 I did not receive compensation for my opinions or thoughts shared herein.

 Source: Publisher via Historical Fiction Virtual Book Tours